Addthis Sharing Gadget

 I subscribe to the theory that Toshio is the real monster of the movie in a subversive statement against having children by the film’s creators.
 Not buying it?
 Well, neither am I but it makes about as much sense as anything else about the movie.

 Little kids will enjoy the movie a lot whenever the Japanese parts are on screen.
-Not so much during the talking head American produced sequences.
-Adults will only appreciate this if their inner child has regular visitation rights with them.
-Otherwise, I recommend the MST3K version.
+Not so much during the talking head American sequences.
+Adults will only appreciate this if they have regular visitation rights with their inner child.
+Otherwise, I recommend the original Gamera the Giant Monster to giant monster movie fans or the MST3K version to everyone else.

 Technical